 The money couldn’t have come at a better time.

-A gala was held on May 21 for Palisades Emergency Residence Corporation – which runs a homeless shelter in Union City and other services in northern Hudson County – raising $50,000, according to Executive Director Emory Edwards.
+A gala was held on May 21 for Palisades Emergency Residence Corporation – which runs a homeless shelter in Union City and sliding-scale health services throughout Hudson County – raising $50,000, according to Executive Director Emory Edwards.
 “After Hurricane Sandy, we’ve seen a 25 percent increase in people looking for services,” Edwards said.
 This includes serving 1,000 more meals each month than usual, and 2,000 more in January.

 In 2012, PERC provided nearly 20,000 nights of shelter to men, women and families; more than 80,000 meals through their soup kitchen; and groceries for 12,000 people through its weekly food pantry.

 “For more than 30 years, PERC has been providing hope and help to our neighbors in need.” – Executive Director Emory Edwards

 PERC is a Hudson County nonprofit organization based in Union City that offers emergency shelter to individuals and families, a soup kitchen, a food pantry, permanent housing for chronically homeless individuals, and other community services.

 Drasheff contacted PERC for help when his town had a building collapse a few years ago, and 30 families were displaced.
 The organization responded with food for the victims.

 “We were able to bring a bunch of things down to our residents staying in a hotel,” Drasheff said.
 “I think they provide great services.
 “They’re great people.”